ibm-cloud-docs/security-compliance/credentials.md

 ## Mapping credentials to a scope
 {: #map-credentials}

-Occasionally, you might have a scope that requires more than one set of credentials to complete a scan.
+Occasionally, you might have a scope that requires the collector use more than one set of credentials to complete a scan.
 This can happen when users have credentials that are used for individual databases or servers that need to be scanned.
 To map credentials to your scope, complete the following steps.

 To map a credential, it must exist in the service.
 Before you get started, be sure to [create the credential](/docs/security-compliance?topic=security-compliance-credentials).
 {: note}